JoseIgnacioRetamalThomsen/Emerging-Technologies-Assessment-2019/README.md

 # Handwritten digit recognition

 This software allows to convert handwritten digits into computer form.
-The software has been developed in two stages: first a model was trained using Keras with Tensorflow as backend.
+The software has been developed in two stages: first a model created using Keras with Tensorflow as backend and then trained on MNIST dataset.
 Then that model has been used for creating a web app that allow the user to draw digits for making a prediction with the model that was first trained.

 The application has been developed as part of Emerging Technologies course in Galway-Mayo Institute of Technologies.